Aeroluna/LunaCoopMod/README.md

 ### Abathur

-- Added P4: Symbiotic Hivemind.
+- Added P4: Symbiotic Hivemind
   - Advantage: Hatcheries, Lairs, and Hives can create a Symbiote on a friendly unit.
   - Disadvantage: Leviathans and Brutalisks no longer start with a Symbiote.
 Symbiotes now cost resources and supply.